tylerthebuildor/cordova-android-crosswalk/README.md

 $ cordova-android-crosswalk
 ```

-This command defaults to Crosswalks stable Cordova Android release.
-With an Android SDK target of 'android-19'.
+This command defaults to Crosswalks 'stable' Cordova Android release and automatically finds your Android SDK target using the `android list` command and some regex magic.
 Crosswalk also offers 'beta' and 'canary' releases if you'd like to change that or the Android SDK target use these flags:

 ```sh
 $ cordova-android-crosswalk --release canary --target android-18